MWillettM/Multidimensional-Radial-Basis-Function-interpolation-algorithm/README.md

 ---

 ## 📖 Citation
-If you use this repo, please cite:
+If you use this repo, please cite this repo and the original paper:

 > A.C.
 Faul, G. Goodsell, M.J.D.
 Powell.
 > *A Krylov subspace algorithm for multiquadric interpolation in many dimensions.*